Skip to main content

 Pulmonaria spp.
 Lungwort ** leaves are covered in prickly hairs, early bloom

 Rudbeckia spp.
-Black Eyed Susan * may eat flowers
+Black Eyed Susan * may eat flowers, bristly leafed versions best

 Salvia spp. + hardy hybrids Sage *** smellier foliage is best